-Student employees must be issued a blue card before work can commence on campus.
+Students must have filled out an application on line and be hired for a position in order to be issued a blue card.
+Students must have a blue card before work can commence on campus.
 To receive a blue card you will be required to fill out tax forms consisting of a Federal W-4 Withholding Form, State of Michigan W-4 Withholding Form and the Federal I-9 Form, before work begins.
-Section 2 of the I-9 Form requires specific (original) documents be presented for review on the first day of work.
+The I-9 Form requires specific (original) documents be presented for review on the first day of work.
 For the complete list of acceptable documents please go to I-9 Central at www.uscis.gov and reference "Acceptable Documents for Verifying Employment Authorization and Identity", or enter "M274" into the search box.
 Per regulations established by the federal government, the Federal I-9 form must be filled out within the first 3 days of work or your employment status will be terminated.
-Therefore it is important that you bring these documents with you on your first day of work.
+Therefore, it is important that you bring these documents with you on your first day of work.

 All International students must apply for a U.S. Social Security Card before any hours may be worked on campus.
 The Admissions Office will help with getting the proper paperwork filled out and processed.
 After receiving the U.S. Social Security Card it must be signed to validate and brought to the Payroll Office for verification.

-After you have completed the above documents you will be issued a blue card and may begin working on campus.
+Once you have completed the above documents you will be issued a blue card and may begin working on campus.
 Under no circumstance may you begin working before the above documents are completed.
-Neither payroll time sheets nor paycheck will be issued until this information has been recorded, within the regulated timeframe, with the Payroll Office.
-Student employees are allowed to work up to 8 to 10 total hours in any given week.
+Neither payroll time sheets nor paychecks will be issued until this information has been recorded, within the regulated timeframe, with the Payroll Office.
+Student employees are allowed to work up to 6 to 8 total hours in any given week.
 This applies to any student jobs.
-Overtime is not permitted for any student worker regardless of the position held.
+Overtime is not permitted for any student worker, regardless of the position held.